Jennifer Kwon Dobbs

 For 20 years, she has taught students from LaGuardia Community College in New York to Loyola Marymount University in Los Angeles to the Loft Mentor Series in Minneapolis.
 Her former students have been accepted to graduate or professional school at Columbia University, London School of Economics, University of California--San Diego, University of Minnesota, University of Washington, Vanderbilt University, Yale University, and elsewhere.

-Since 2008, she is associate professor of English and directs Race and Ethnic Studies at St. Olaf College.
+Since 2008, she teaches at St. Olaf College where she is currently associate professor of creative writing and director of Race and Ethnic Studies.
 She lives in Saint Paul, Minnesota.